-Potentilla indica (Andrews) Th.Wolf is the correct and accepted scientific name for this species of Potentilla.
+Potentilla indica (Andrews) Th.Wolf is the accepted scientific name for this species of Potentilla.
 It was named and described as such by Theodor Franz Wolf in Synopsis der Mitteleuropaischen Flora in 1904.
-It was first named Fragaria indica by Henry Cranke (Charles) Andrews in 1807.
+It was first named Fragaria indica by Henry Cranke (Charles) Andrews in Botanists’ Repository in 1807.

 The genus, Potentilla L., was named and described as such by Carl von Linnaeus in the first edition of the first volume of Species Plantarum in 1753.

-As of 1-13-23 when this page was last updated, Plants of the World Online lists 445 species in the Potentilla genus.
-It is a member of the Rosaceae Family with a total of 103 genera.
-Those numbers could change periodically as updates are made.
-Up to species and down two genera since 4-11-20.
+As of 1-13-23 when this page was last updated, Plants of the World Online lists 49 species in the Potentilla genus.
+It is a member of the plant family Rosaceae with a total of 110 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Potentilla indica is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is similar but they are still using the species name Duchesnea indica…

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky